 The RSA cryptosystem introduced by R. Rivest, A. Shamir, and L. Adleman in 1978, is based on the difficulty of factoring large numbers.
-Though it is not a difficult task to find two large random primes and multiply them together, factoring a 150-digit number that is the product of two large primes would take 100 million computers operating at 10 million instructions per second about 50 million years under the fastest algorithms currently known.
+Though it is not a difficult task to find two large random primes and multiply them together, factoring a 150-digit number that is the product of two large primes would take 100 million computers operating at 10 million instructions per second about 50 million years under the fastest algorithms available in the early 1990s.
+Although the algorithms have improved, factoring a number that is a product of two large primes is still computationally prohibative.

 The RSA cryptosystem works as follows.
 Suppose that we choose two random 150-digit prime numbers p and q.
 Next, we compute the product n = pq and also compute $\phi(n) = m = (p-1)(q-1)$, where φ is the Euler φ -function.
-Now we start choosing random integers E until we find one that is relatively prime to m; that is, we choose E such that $\gcd(E, m) = 1$.
+Now we start choosing random integers E until we find one that is relatively prime to m; that is, we choose E such that gcd(E,m) = 1.
 Using the Euclidean algorithm, we can find a number D such that $DE \equiv 1 \pmod{m}$.
 The numbers n and E are now made public.